HEIHUAa/CodenameEngine-HEIHUA/README.md

 # Friday Night Funkin' - Codename Engine Mobile

+>
+>
+> The project is based on https://github.com/HomuHomu833-haxe-stuff/CodenameEngine-Mobile, with only minor updates to adapt it for the mobile version of my mod.
+>
+>
+>
 > [!CAUTION]
 > If you encounter any issues in the MOBILE PORT, PLEASE REPORT THEM TO US FIRST!
 > This helps us ensure the best experience for all users and allows us to fix problems quickly, without disturbing the upstream repository.

 ![Animated-Banner](https://github.com/user-attachments/assets/5830221d-d954-4be3-afe8-caae364a5881)